OSHA Heat Rule: What Employers Should Know

 Indoor Work Area Controls

-When temperatures meet or exceed the initial heat triggers, you must increase air movement and, if necessary, dehumidification, air conditioning, or measures to reduce exposure to radiant heat.
-This may include using fans, air conditioning units, or radiant heat barriers.
+When temperatures meet or exceed the initial heat triggers, you must increase air movement and, if necessary, dehumidification, air conditioning, or measures to reduce exposure to radiant heat to help reduce environmental heat in indoor workplaces.
+This may include using fans, air conditioning units, or radiant heat barriers, but fan use should not simply circulate hot air when cooling is needed.

 Evaluation of Fan Use